alexanderenrique/alexanderenrique.github.io/general/Today-I-Learned.md

 ## Learnings

+#### 07/24/2025

+#### 07/23/2025
+- in PlatformIO and C/C++ header files are a lot like modules in python.
+Or like utils so that's where you put stuf you want to use globally
+- I think I learned about build flags, but not sure I get it yet
+- if there's errors in your IDE and lots of red lines it probably means your shit is broken
+- learned about MISO, MOSI, IRQ, and general SPI interface stuff

+#### 07/22/2025
+- If you need .env and pydantic is being a dick about it, just export it

 #### 07/21/2025
 - Started this blog! learned about Jekyll and hosting pages on GitHub.
 I feel cool
 - Pydantic is useful because it can super quickly enforce things.
 You could write lengthy code to enforce types, but Pydantic reduces the boilerplate code you need